Admissions and Amusement Tax

 For subsequent filings, we will send you pre-coded forms that reflect the tax rates for activities you have previously reported.
 The due date is printed on the face of the return.
 Please use the pre-coded forms to file your tax report on the appropriate due date.
 The magnetic scan line at the bottom of the original form contains data we need to process your return.
 We cannot accept photocopies or computer-generated forms.

-Businesses have the option of using bFile, which includes a link to bServices for online filing and payment of their Admissions and Amusement tax return.
-Registration on bServices is required for filing the A&A tax return.
-Businesses currently using bFile to file withholding tax, sales tax returns and Bill Pay, will be familiar with the convenience of online filing and payment of A&A tax.
+Businesses have the option of using the Maryland Tax Connect Portal, for online filing and payment of their Admissions and Amusement tax return.
+Registration is required for filing the A&A tax return.

 The following describes benefits of using online filing for A&A tax: